BSski/discord-reminder-bot/README.md

 ## :closed_lock_with_key: Environment Variables

-To run this project, you will need to add the following environment variables (the values below are exemplary).
+To run this project, you have to set the following environment variables (the values below are exemplary).

 `DATABASE_NAME=MONGO_BOT_DATABASE_NAME`